stella-yc/arachnid-land/src/pages/blog/2018-12-31-spiderday-night-writes-01-into-the-spider-verse.md

 ---
 templateKey: blog-post
+title: >-
-title: You're not the only one - Thoughts and feelings on Into the Spiderverse
+  You're not the only one - "Into the Spiderverse" captures the journey of being a PoC in academia
 date: 2018-12-31T20:50:38.971Z
 image: /img/p-aurantius_small-crop.jpeg
 tags: